Survey on Combinatorial Register Allocation and Instruction Scheduling: Integrated Register Allocation and Instruction Scheduling

-Casta\~{n}eda \etal{} introduce two methods to improve the robustness and scalability of UNISON: \begin{inparaenum}[] \item \emph{presolving}, where the CP problem is reformulated before solving with the addition of implied constraints and bounds; and \item \emph{decomposition}, where the CP problem is split into a global problem (where the decisions affecting multiple basic blocks are taken), and a local problem per basic block where the internal decisions of each basic block are taken independently. \end{inparaenum}
+Casta\~{n}eda Lozano \etal{} propose a model extension to capture load-store optimization and multiple allocation, and two methods to improve the robustness and scalability of UNISON~\cite{Castaneda2014}: \begin{inparaitem}[] \item \emph{presolving} reformulates the CP problem by adding implied constraints and bounds; and \item \emph{decomposition} splits the CP problem into a global problem (where the decisions affecting multiple basic blocks are taken), and a local problem per basic block $b$ (where the internal decisions of $b$ are taken independently). \end{inparaitem}

-A thorough experimental evaluation on 55 functions of the MediaBench benchmark (of up to 1000 instructions) for the VLIW Hexagon processor shows that UNISON generates code on average 7\% faster than that of a traditional approach (LLVM) and can be easily adapted for code size optimization (the resulting code size is on par with LLVM), the presolving and decomposition methods are essential for UNISON's robustness and scalability, and the improved model yields indeed better solutions than the original model from 2012.
+Casta\~{n}eda Lozano \etal{}'s evaluate UNISON statically with 55 functions of up to 1000 instructions from MediaBench benchmarks~\cite{Lee1997} for Hexagon~\cite{Codrescu2014}, a VLIW processor with a bundle width of four instructions and 32 general-purpose registers.
+The results show that UNISON reduces the weighted makespan of a heuristic approach (LLVM) by 7\% on average, the approach can be easily adapted for code size optimization (resulting code size is on par with LLVM), and the extension with load-store optimization and multiple allocation indeed improves solution quality.
+The presolving and decomposition methods allow UNISON to scale up to functions of hundreds of instructions.
+An open question is whether instruction scheduling in UNISON could be extended to superblocks or beyond while preserving this scalability.